GI MAP stool study

 Most clients come to me with persistent digestive issues, like bloating, gas, abdominal pain, constipation, etc.,

 I want to let everyone know that I offer a comprehensive stool study that includes DNA testing, it's called Gastrointestinal Microbial Assay Plus (GI-MAP™).
-I can do these tests remotely or at the office.

 Read the following and if you would like to have this test done, let me know and I will provide more details.

 The GI-MAP tests for amounts of good and bad bacteria, H. Pylori, Candida, and other parasites in a stool sample, and in addition, measures leakage due to leaky gut syndrome.
 It is an improvement on previously standard techniques which relied on culturing a bacteria sample, as, unlike a culture, GI-MAP is able to detect species of bacteria that cannot grow under normal conditions.

 What Is GI-MAP Testing And What Can It Do For Me?

 GI MAP is a test to determine what microbes are in a client's stool sample, and in what quantities.
 It works by repeatedly copying any DNA in the sample and then analyzing what and how much DNA it finds.
 It is able to find germs in amounts as low as one cell per 10 grams.
 It is also very good at finding parasites, which is very important because it is estimated that up to one in four American adults lives with a parasite such as H. Pylori.
 Many are unaware of it.